REACH FOR THE BRASS RING

 She let us take her front legs out, extend them in front of her, and she never

-moved a muscle the entire time.
+be best if she rested and let us do the thinking and maneuvering.
 I was really beginning to think we were going

 bridle, took one and got behind her and popped her on the hindquarters 3 or 4